EddieHole/ice-cream-coding-challenge/README.md

 3) The number of toppings on the ice cream.

 The calculation formula of get_item_price is (the price corresponding to the number of flavors + the sum of the topping price after calculation) multiplied by the number of ice creams and multiplied by the original discount of 1.0.

+1. Calculate the quantity of ice cream and use the first slice in the order information as the output.
+Here, in order to facilitate subsequent output, an int conversion process is performed.

+2. Observe the description of the order.
+There is the word 'with' between flavors and toppings, so take 'with' as the boundary to separate flavors and toppings.
+Then count the number of times the flavor and topping appear in the order, respectively.